masa-fullstack/404-not-found-master/README.md

 ![screenshot](demo.gif)

 I always feel that css is more difficult than mastering the javascript framework.
+I decided to use bootstrap for the solution of this challenge.

+The image of the scarecrow and the message display area are shown in gird.
+Specify "col-md-6" for each, and switch the display to 768px as the breakpoint.

-Through this project, I was able to catch up on BEM naming, flexbox, and responsive design.
+Through this project, I was able to catch up on bootstrap.
+The BKUP folder should also contain the (incomplete) solution in CSS.
 Thanks for taking a look.

 ### Built With